The Finnish Amateur Radio League SRAL

 The Finnish Amateur Radio League issues the SRAL 100 award in honor of the 100th anniversary year 2021.
 For the award, you must have contacts with at least 100 different OH amateurs.
 The contacts must be held between 1.1.2021 and 31.12.2021.
 All bands and modes allowed for radio amateurs may be used.
 Contacts via repeater stations are not accepted.
 Short wave listeners can also apply for the award.

 For contact with SRAL’s anniversary station OH100SRAL, a special mention is given in the award.

 Contacts must be verified by QSL cards or via the Logbook of the World (LotW).
 For the application, the applicant shall prepare an extract from the log showing the call sign, date, band and mode for each contact.
 The application shall be accompanied by an affirmation signed by two radio amateurs that the verifications of the contacts have been examined.

 The application is sent to the address SRAL, Award Manager, PO Box 44, FI-00441 HELSINKI.
 The award fee is €10 or $12 .
 Payment can be made to SRAL’s bank account or together with the request.
 Foreign radio amateurs can also make a payment via PayPal.

-For other awards see the awards page.
+For other awards by SRAL see the awards page.
 Text in English below the Finnish text.

 OH100SRAL anniversary call sign